Thorpe Last Name Origin, History, and Meaning

 Jim Thorpe

-James Francis Thorpe (May 22, 1887 - March 28, 1953) was an iconic American athlete and the first Native American to win Olympic gold for the United States.
-He excelled in multiple sports, including football, baseball, and basketball, and is considered one of the greatest athletes of the 20th century.
+James Francis Thorpe (May 22, 1887 – March 28, 1953) was an American athlete and Olympic gold medalist, known for being the first Native American to win a gold medal for the United States in the Olympics.
+Thorpe excelled in multiple sports, winning two Olympic gold medals in the 1912 Summer Olympics and playing professional football, baseball, and basketball.
+Despite controversy over his amateur status, Thorpe's versatile athleticism and achievements have solidified his legacy as one of the greatest athletes of the 20th century.

 All images displayed on this page are sourced from Wikipedia or Wikimedia Commons.We use these images under their respective Creative Commons or public domain licenses.
 Wherever applicable, author attributions and license information are provided.
 If you believe an image is used incorrectly or outside its license terms, please contact us so that we can review and correct the issue.